If you have an aquatic turtle you’ll need a filter. After many turtle canister filters, I would pick this as the best filter for turtles.

 Turtles are messy creatures.
 In fact, they are much messier than most other pets.

 Because of this, many pet turtle owners think that dirty, muddy water is somehow “natural.”
 And while turtles are able to live in such water, this isn’t healthy.
+It is important to keep in mind that turtles create much more waste compared to fish, and thus require a stronger water filter to keep the water clean.

 Now, before you go out to buy just any tank filter, you need to be aware of a few key things.